 You may, at this point, decide to sign an agreement with the agent.
 By signing a Buyer’s Agreement, with your new agent. you can go into more detail as to what you are looking for, where you are looking, and your price range.

 You will be able to concentrate on locating your property with this person, and the agent will provide you with the services, and attention that you deserve.

 If you sign a Listing Agreement, you and your agent will be able to zero in on putting your home on the market, and advertising it through the many effective channels that good Realtors use.

 You may also be able to negotiate a lower commission percentage with your new Realtor, as the seller pays both the buyer’s agent’s commission, and seller/listing agent’s commission.

-You will find that taking the time to research, and choose a good, professional Real Estate Agent, will be time well spent, and will ultimately prove to make your home buying, and/or selling experience an enjoyable, and beneficial one.
+You will find that taking the time to research, and choose a good, professional Real Estate Agent, will be time well spent, and will ultimately prove to make your home buying, and/or selling experience an enjoyable, low stress, and beneficial one.